 Uruguay is one of the very few Latin American countries where the local fixed-line market is neither privatised nor liberalised.
 Antel, the state-owned incumbent, has a monopoly in the provision of local telephony and fixed broadband services.
 Other segments of the telecom market have been opened to competition, including international long-distance telephony, mobile telephony, and fixed-wireless broadband.

 Uruguay is also one of the few countries in the world where broadband access via cable modem does not exist.
 Although cable networks are well equipped technologically, and digital cable TV is widely available, telecom legislation prohibits data transmission over pay TV networks.
 There are ongoing discussions over the need to change regulations and permit cable TV providers to offer broadband services.
+In December 2017 Claro won the right to offer pay TV services under a separate licence granted in 2008, which the government had claimed was void.
 Cable broadband would help strengthen the pay TV market, make bundled solutions more widely available, and give customers the freedom to choose their internet provider.
 Nevertheless, there is a fast developing market for OTT videostreaming services.
 Netflix has been available since September 2011, and other providers also compete.

 Antel’s Fibre-to-the-Premises (FttP) program is by far the most ambitious broadband effort in Latin America.
 With an investment projected to reach $800 million, the company expects to provide national FttP coverage by early 2022.
 Together with the FttP network, the opening the submarine cable system (Bicentenario) in early 2012 and the Tannat cable in August 2017 have helped boost Uruguay’s internet bandwidth, and the data rate available to end-users.